myzkey/ts-unused-cleaner/PUBLISHING.md

-# Publishing TS Unused Finder to NPM
+# Publishing TS Unused Cleaner to NPM

-This document outlines the process for publishing the TS Unused Finder package to NPM.
+This document outlines the process for publishing the TS Unused Cleaner package to NPM.

 ## Prerequisites